peterdemin/pip-compile-multi/README.rst

 It's a perfect time to run all the tests and make sure, that updates were backward compatible enough for your needs.
 More often than I'd like in big projects, it's not so.

-Let's say new version of ``pylint`` dropped support of old Python version, that you still need to support.
+Let's say the new version of ``pylint`` dropped support of old Python version, that you still need to support.
-Than you open ``local.in`` and soft-pin it with descriptive comment:
+Than you open ``test.in`` and soft-pin it with descriptive comment:

 .. code-block::

-    $ cat requirements/local.in
+    $ cat requirements/test.in
-    -r test.in
+    -r base.in
     prospector
     pylint<1.8  # Newer versions dropped support for Python 2.4
     flake8
+    mock
+    six

 I know, this example is made up.
 But you get the idea.
 That re-run ``pip-compile-multi`` to compile new ``test.txt`` and check new set.